BUPT-GAMMA/OpenHGNN/openhgnn/output/GTN/README.md

 | paper               | 91.13 | 92.68         |
 | OpenHGNN            | -     | -             |

+### TrainerFlow: nodeclassification

 ### Dataset

+Supported dataset: acm4GTN

+Note: Every node in dataset should have the same features dimension.

+#### acm4GTN

 We process the acm dataset given by [HAN](https://github.com/Jhy1993/HAN).
 It saved as dgl.heterograph and can be loaded by [dgl.load_graphs](https://docs.dgl.ai/en/latest/generated/dgl.load_graphs.html)